 10 Swedish sports stars

-Here are 10 Swedish sports stars – from Alexander Isak and Anna Nordqvist to Sarah Sjöström and Zlatan.
+Here are 10 Swedish sports stars – from Anna Nordqvist and Armand Duplantis to Sarah Sjöström and Zlatan.

 In 2008, Nordqvist quit college to concentrate on golf only – a decision that quickly paid off.
 Less than a year later, she won the Ladies Professional Golf Association (LGPA) Championships and became a major championship winner at the age of 22.